-15 Noodle Bowls You Can’t Live Without ~ that’s right, these are game changing meals inspired by the iconic bowls of Japan, China, Thailand, Korea, and Vietnam.
-Rich flavorful broth, amazing noodles, and piles of colorful, healthy toppings make these the 15 Asian noodle bowls you really do need in your life.
+15 Noodle Bowl Recipes inspired by iconic bowls from Japan, China, Thailand, Korea, Vietnam, and Indonesia.
+Rich flavorful broth, amazing noodles, and piles of colorful, healthy toppings make these the 15 Asian noodle bowls you really do need in 2022.

-Noodle bowls are everything, they’re appropriate for every season of the year, and I’ve got recipes for vegans and meat lovers alike.
+Traditionally eaten on New Year’s Day to bring luck in the new year, noodles symbolize a long healthy life in China.
+But whether you believe in the superstition or not, noodle bowls are everything, and they’re appropriate for every season of the year.
+(I’ve got recipes for vegans and meat lovers alike.)
 If you haven’t made one in your own kitchen you are seriously missing out on one of the great taste and textural experiences.

 Here’s a quick rundown of the different types of noodles you’re likely to see in your supermarket~ they can be fresh, or dried, but you’re much more likely to come across the dried ~ and don’t stress over this, you can use any of them in your noodle bowl, just follow the package instructions for cooking.